smpallen99/whatwasit/README.md

 end
 ```

-After editing a post, you can view the versions:
+After editing a post, you can view all the versions for all models:

 ```bash
     iex(1)> MyProject.Repo.all Whatwasit.Version